Department of Health and Human Services

 Leslie C. Rogall Administrative Law Judge

-- 2. Petitioner’s informal brief is not paginated, and therefore, I do not refer to page numbers in Petitioner’s brief.
+- back to note 1 2.
+Petitioner’s informal brief is not paginated, and therefore, I do not refer to page numbers in Petitioner’s brief.

-- 3. My Order detailed the process for filing and marking exhibits.
+- back to note 2 3.
+My Order detailed the process for filing and marking exhibits.
 Petitioner did not mark or properly number her exhibits.
 Order, § 5(b).
 In lieu of rejecting Petitioner’s exhibits (A, B, C, D, and E), I have re-designated Petitioner’s exhibits as P. Exs.
 1-5.

-- 4. My sole finding of fact and conclusion of law is set forth in italics and bold font.
+- back to note 3 4.
+My sole finding of fact and conclusion of law is set forth in italics and bold font.